intel/qatlib/quickassist/lookaside/access_layer/src/sample_code/README.txt

 Note this value has no bearing on the eventual performance metrics presented upon completion of RSA tests.

+singleInstThread is an optional parameter with default value 0.
+If set to 1, the tests will be executed using a single instance.
+Example:
+./cpa_sample_code runTests=32 singleInstThread=1

 ===============================================================================

 4) Known Issues